istumps/ai-mock-interview/README.md

 # AI Mock Interview Platform

 The AI Mock Interview Platform is an innovative tool that helps users practice for job interviews through simulated mock interview sessions.
-This application leverages Next.js, React, Drizzle ORM, Gemini AI, and Clerk for user authentication, along with PostgreSQL as the primary database.
+This application leverages Next.js, React, Drizzle ORM, and Clerk for user authentication, along with PostgreSQL as the primary database.
 It provides a seamless and interactive experience for users to improve their interview skills and gain confidence.

 ## Screenshots